Growing Your Email List

 If people make it to the end of your blog post, chances are they enjoyed your content and are ready to take action.
 Having a strategically placed form here gives them a clear path as to what to do next.

 Let’s say your visitor bypasses all of the above fields.
 If they do make it to your website footer, they’re still interested.
 Capture them as subscribers.
 It’s one way to use this often-ignored space on your website.

 One of the best ways to build your list is to simply make sales.
 Most email marketing services can be integrated with your store, either using a built-in integration or through a third party app, that will allow you to add customers to your email list after they make a purchase.

 As controversial as pop-up forms are, when they’re done right, they work.
 The best way to drive opt-ins is to put the opt-in form in front of every visitor.
 If you have something of value to give away, you have every right to show it to every new visitor.

 If you’re using Shopify, check out the App Store for popup apps.

 SumoMe also contains a free suite of tools to help you build your email list, which includes a popup tool called “List Builder”, as well as a full-page “Welcome Mat” that displays when a visitor lands on your site that you can use to capture emails from visitors.

 Also, if you run a brick and mortar store, don’t forget about offline opportunities to build your list.

-Email service providers provide apps that allow you to capture subscribers in-person.
-One such app is Chimpadeedoo from MailChimp, which lets subscribers enter their email address on your iPad or Android tablet.
-Even if you’re offline, it will collect the email addresses and import them into your MailChimp account the next time you're online.
+Email service providers provide apps that allow you to capture subscribers in-person by entering their email on a iPad or Android tablet.
+Depending on the app you use, it will collect the email addresses and import them into your email marketing account the next time you're online.